In this post, we’ll walk through building a high-performance, multi-threaded syslog server in Python that:

 5. Real-time Telegram Alerts

-When critical patterns are detected in the message content, an alert is pushed to alert_queue
+When critical patterns are detected in the message content, an alert is pushed to alert_queue, which a separate thread sends to Telegram using:

 ๐ก️ Keywords Triggering Alerts